 With SFI Discover funding 2019-2022, we are able to expand these efforts.

 News: We have developed a TY module on computational thinking for transition year teachers (more details in the teacher resources section).
-Also, see our seasonal teacher resources (tasks for Christmas are our latest additions).
+Also, see our seasonal teacher resources (tasks for Seachtain na Gaeilge, St. Patrick's Day, and Easter are our latest additions).
 More teacher workshops will be announced in 2022.
-We were delighted to contribute in a small way to another exciting National Bebras Challenge (bebras.techweek.ie) during November 2021 -- Teachers, if your classes participated stay tuned for updates from the organisers, the Irish Computer Society.
+We were delighted to contribute to another exciting National Bebras Challenge (bebras.techweek.ie) organised by the Irish Computer Society, and the Bebras National Finals held on 24th March 2022.
+Congratulations to all participants!